Oxford Shirts Defined - What is An Oxford Shirt Vs Dress Shirt

 A lot of people get confused when it comes to men’s dress shirts.
 There are a lot of different patterns, styles, materials, and collars involved in men’s fashion.
 Often times, wearing the wrong point on your collar can mean being denied admission to formal outings, or not being taken seriously in important business meetings.

 Oxford shirts have been getting a lot of buzz lately, and they’ve certainly gone up in price.
 Likewise, men’s fashion has made some gains that allow more casual dress in business environments.
 Are Oxford shirts dress shirts?
-Can they be used in formal settings?
+Can they be used in black tie optional or formal settings?

 This article will help clear up some confusion when it comes to Oxford shirts.
 By the end of it, you will be very familiar with the differences between Oxford shirts and dress shirts, and when you should wear each type of shirt.